 The Eventive fee structure is designed to be simple.
 Read below about the differences between transaction fees, virtual content fees, and fees on refunded orders.

 Learn even more by reading our Guide to Understanding the Financial Process.

-Transaction fees are only charged on credit card transactions.
+Transaction fees are only charged on credit card payments.
 No transaction fees are charged on free tickets, free passes, or cash sales.
 All credit card fees are charged at the time of transaction.

 This transaction fee is made up of two components:

-Credit card processing fees: These fees are charged by Stripe.
-This is a standard flat 2.9% + 30¢ per transaction.
+Credit card processing fee: This is a standard flat 2.9% + 30¢ per transaction.

-Eventive ticketing fees: These fees are 2.1% of the transaction.
-We also charge 99¢ per item in the transaction, although for the first item in each transaction we only charge 69¢ so as to absorb Stripe's flat 30¢ per transaction that is part of the credit card processing fee.
+Eventive ticketing fee: These fees are 2.1% of the transaction.
+We also charge 99¢ per item in the transaction, although for the first item in each transaction we only charge 69¢ so as to absorb the 30¢ per transaction that is part of the credit card processing fee.

 Customers will be charged exactly the sale price of the item.
 From this amount paid, the fee will be instantly calculated and deducted, and then the remaining amount will be deposited into your bank account.

 The total transaction fee on a paid order is when fees are absorbed 5% + 99¢ per item.